mhassan2/splunk-n-box/README.md

 ##Linux installation:

-For differnt linux distributions/version see:  https://docs.docker.com/engine/installation/
+For different linux distributions/version see:  https://docs.docker.com/engine/installation/

 If you want the docker-host be be able to resolve host IPs (optional) install dnsmasq (google for your Linux flavor).
 Change DNSSERVER="192.168.2.100"  to point the caching dns server.
 This does not work on OSX yet!